gaycodegal/operator-12/README.md

 The name Operator 12 stems from Prisoner (TV 1967-68)-style naming system for your side of the battle.
 You are #12, you report to #2.
 There will be more story behind the names as you get to know your organization.

+## Features

+- Battle/Map Class
+    - currently handles drawing of a simple map
+	- hopefully will eventually only handle map data and be moved to C++
+- Slug/Slug Class
+	- the basic entity of the game
+	- will essentially be a linked list moving about the board
+- Slug/Slugdefs
+	- holds info on what sprites are associated with which slug-type
+- Technically cross-platform, although you'll have the easiest time with Linux.
+I'm developing it on linux, releases will have multiple OS (and mobile if I'm not lazy).

 ## Planned Content

 You can check the [org](./org) folder for more information about planned content.
 Although as I develop the story to my liking there will be spoilers there.
 Opening it in emacs' orgmode should allow you to avoid looking at anything involved with the story.

 ## About Code